beakerbrowser/beaker.dev/content/docs/tutorials/self-modifying-site.md

 Our editor needs to read the HTML of the current page and then write the textarea's value back to that file.
 To do that, we'll use the [beaker.hyperdrive API](https://beaker-browser.gitbook.io/docs/apis/beaker-hyperdrive).

-First we need the path for the current file.
+First, we need the path for the current file.
 We can get this from the window.location variable's `pathname` attribute.
 If we are looking at a folder, we should append "index.html".

 ```javascript
 var pathname = location.pathname